Dynamsoft/barcode-reader-javascript-samples/5.others/debug/README.md

 # Debug Sample

-It's a sample aim to:
+This sample is designed to:

-1. Print verbose logs to better assist in problem solving.
+1. Print detailed logs in the browser console to better assist in troubleshooting.
-2. Check whether your device and browser are compatible with the camera, and to what extent.
+2. Check if your device and browser are compatible with the camera and to what extent.
-3. Collect the video frames for analysis.
+3. Collect video frames for analysis.

 *Quick Debug*: [https://dynamsoft.github.io/barcode-reader-javascript-samples/5.others/debug/public/index.html](https://dynamsoft.github.io/barcode-reader-javascript-samples/5.others/debug/public/index.html)